-On December 8, 2021, the stockholders of the Company approved an amendment (the "Charter Amendment") to the Company's Amended and Restated Certificate of Incorporation to increase the total number of authorized shares of common stock of the Company from 10,000,000 to 40,000,000.
-The Charter Amendment was filed with the Secretary of State of the State of Delaware and became effective on December 17, 2021.
-On December 7, 2022, the stockholders of the Company approved another amendment to the Company's Amended and Restated Articles of Incorporation to increase the number of authorized shares of common stock from 40,000,000 to 160,000,000.
+On December 8, 2021, the stockholders of the Company approved an amendment (the "Charter Amendment") to the Company's Amended and Restated Certificate of Incorporation to increase the total number of authorized shares of common stock of the Company from 10,000,000 to 40,000,000, which became effective on December 17, 2021.
+On December 7, 2022, the stockholders of the Company approved another amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 40,000,000 to 160,000,000.
 The Charter Amendment was filed with the Secretary of State of the State of Delaware and became effective December 9, 2022.
+On July 26, 2023, the Company effected a 1-for-17 reverse stock split (the "Reverse Stock Split") (see Note 2.
+Basis of Presentation and Summary of Significant Accounting Policies - Basis of Presentation).